luisiam/homebridge-cmdswitch2/README.md

 Older version using API 1.0: [homebridge-cmdswitch](https://github.com/luisiam/homebridge-cmdswitch) (deprecated)

+### Switching from homebridge-cmdswitch (API 1.0)
+Users switching from homebridge-cmdswitch will need to remove their old config in `config.json` and use the new config.
+This is due to the fact that API 2.0 only supports platform plugins and homebridge-cmdswitch was implemented as an accessory plugin.
+Hence, switches will show up as brand new devices.
+This means any configurations, alarms, scenes, etc to which the switches were associated will need to be updated with the new switches.

 ### What this plugin does
 This plugin allows you to run Command Line Interface (CLI) commands via HomeKit.
 This means you can run a simple commands such as `ping`, `shutdown`, or `wakeonlan` just by telling Siri to do so.
 An example usage for this plugin would be to turn on your PS4 or HTPC, check if it’s on, and even shut it down when finished.